Jimmy Scott: Career

-Awards and honors and later life
+Awards, honors and later life

 Scott performed at the inaugurations of Presidents Eisenhower (1953) and Clinton (1993).
 On both occasions, Scott sang "Why Was I Born?".
-Later, he appeared with the lounge music group Pink Martini and continued to perform until his death.

 He received the NEA Jazz Masters award (2007) from the National Endowment for the Arts, the Living Legend Award from the Kennedy Center, the Pioneer Award from NABOB (National Association of Black Owned Broadcasters), and the Lifetime Achievement Award from the Jazz Foundation of America (2010).

-Scott's recording of "If I Ever Lost You" can be heard in the opening credits of the HBO movie, Lackawanna Blues.
+Scott's recording of "If I Ever Lost You" can be heard in the opening credits of the 2005 HBO movie Lackawanna Blues.
 He was also mentioned on The Cosby Show (season 2, episode 25), when Clair and Cliff Huxtable bet on the year in which "An Evening in Paradise" was recorded.
-On August 17, 2013, at Cleveland State University, he was inducted into inaugural class of the R&B Music Hall of Fame.
+On August 17, 2013, at Cleveland State University, Scott was inducted into inaugural class of the R&B Music Hall of Fame.

-Scott and his wife Jeanie lived in Las Vegas, Nevada, after purchasing a house in 2006, having previously lived in Euclid, Ohio, for 10 years.

 Scott died in his sleep at his home in Las Vegas on June 12, 2014, at the age of 88.
+He was buried in Knollwood Cemetery in Mayfield Heights, Ohio.
 The following month, a portion of East 101st Street in Cleveland was renamed Jimmy Scott Way in his honor.